Equity, Diversity, Inclusion & Anti-Racism

-The Office of Equity, Diversity, Inclusion & Anti-racism (EDI-R) works with students, faculty and staff across campus to advance equity through evidence-based policies, practices and programs.
+We’re here to work with students, faculty and staff to advance anti-racism and equity through evidence-based policies, practices and programs.

 Goal 1: Lead and facilitate culture change